punithaabhagyalakshmi/CareSync360-Smart-Hospital-Management-System/README.md

 ## 👥 Team
 Developed by a team of 3 members.
-Punithaa Bhagyalakshmi G
+● Punithaa Bhagyalakshmi G
-Kumutha S
+● Kumutha S
-Gopika P
+● Gopika P

 Developed as part of:
-FORGEX 2026 – 10 Hour Hackathon
+FORGEX 2026 – 10 Hour Hackathon,
-Department of Information Science and Technology
+Department of Information Science and Technology,
-Anna University
+Anna University.
 25/02/2026

 # 📜 License